Norm Matloff's Statistics Bio

 recognized through presenting invited papers at Interface 2012:

-(GPU computing); scheduled to give keynote address at useR!
-2017.
-I
+(GPU computing).
+I will give a keynote address at useR!
+2017 in Brussels

 sponsored by the Stanford University Statistics Dept.